xuankimtran/docs-1/pages/katalon-studio/docs/detect_elements_xpath.md

 XPath stands for XML Path Language.
 In an XML document, XPath uses path expressions to navigate through elements, attributes, and select nodes or node-sets.

-On a webpage using HTML DOM (Document Object Model) structure, you can also use XPath to find the location of any element.
-To learn more about HTML DOM, you can refer to W3schools documentation: [What is the HTML DOM?](https://www.w3schools.com/whatis/whatis_htmldom.asp)
+On a webpage using the HTML DOM (Document Object Model) structure, you can also use XPath to find the location of any element.
+To learn more about the HTML DOM, you can refer to the W3schools documentation: [What is the HTML DOM?](https://www.w3schools.com/whatis/whatis_htmldom.asp)

 There are two types of XPath: absolute XPath and relative XPath (smart XPath).